A Driver-Vehicle Model for ADS Scenario-based Testing: Evaluation

 \subsubsection{System under test}

-We test \textit{WISE ADS}, developed at the University of Waterloo \cite{online:wiseads}.
-The ADS software consists of a set of ROS modules implementing object-detection and tracking, occupancy and high-definition mapping, localization and state estimation, maneuver and trajectory planning, and control.
-The software can operate a Lincoln MKZ Hybrid, equipped with a drive-by-wire interface and a suite of lidar, camera, GPS, and inertial sensors (Figure~\ref{fig:moose}), in automated mode at SAE level 3.
-We focus on testing the ADS software in simulation, using WISE Sim with the GeoScenario Server implementing the SDV model (see Figure~\ref{fig:simarch}).
-GeoScenario server simulates the SDV model instances and injects them into WISE Sim, with both environments operating in co-simulation.
-Then WISE Sim uses the ROS publish-subscribe mechanism to publish simulated sensor data from (GPS, IMU, cameras, and lidar) for the ADS and receives the Ego pose from the high-fidelity dynamics model of the Ego.
+We test \textit{WISE ADS}, developed at the University of Waterloo.\footnote{\url{https://uwaterloo.ca/waterloo-intelligent-systems-engineering-lab/projects/wise-automated-driving-system}} The ADS software consists of a set of ROS modules implementing object-detection and tracking, occupancy and high-definition mapping, localization and state estimation, maneuver and trajectory planning, and control.
+The software can operate a Lincoln MKZ Hybrid, equipped with a drive-by-wire interface and a suite of LiDAR, camera, GPS, and inertial sensors, in automated mode at SAE level 3 on public roads in Waterloo.
+We test the ADS software in simulation, using WISE Sim with the GeoScenario Server implementing the SDV model (see \secref{sec:implementation}).